Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-multi-intersection-observer.md

 ## Features

--  **Multiple observers:** Create multiple intersection observers with a single hook call
+-  **Multiple Observers:** Create multiple intersection observers with a single hook call
--  **Consistent API:** Each observer follows the same pattern as `useIntersectionObserver`
+-  **Unified API:** Each observer follows the same pattern as `useIntersectionObserver`
--  **Shared configuration:** Apply the same options to all observers while maintaining individual keys
+-  **Shared configuration:** Apply same options to all of the observers while maintaining individual keys

 ## Problem It Solves